 Whitley Bay Big Local, together with North Tyneside Council, has introduced the new seafront telescopes to encourage both residents and visitors to take a closer look beyond the shore and admire the views of the beautiful coastline.

 A passion for a place has brought people together.

 Local resident John Clavering has been appointed as the town’s first ‘caretaker’ by Whitley Bay Big Local.
 He will help to improve the appearance of the area and build on the sense of community pride within the Big Local streets.

 On 5th August 2016, WBBL brought together residents, volunteers, community organisations, local businesses and public agencies to tell their stories about how Big Local is making their town an even better place to live.

-Extensive consultation has resulted in 500 people suggesting ideas about Whitley Bay.
-All comments and suggestions were ranked based on impact and ‘do-ability’ and a draft plan was shared at an open meeting in January 2016.
-A Partnership away day was held to reflect on previous delivery and consider logistical and capacity issues in the delivery of agreed projects, and achieve consensus for the detailed draft version of the Plan.
-Contents include: Review of years 1 and 2 Summary of object
+Extensive consultation resulted in 500 people suggesting ideas about Whitley Bay.
+All comments and suggestions were ranked based on impact and ‘do-ability’ and a draft plan was shared at an open meeting before approval by the Partnership.

 Issue 2 of the Whitley Bay Big Local newsletter includes news about the WBBL plan for Year 3, local activities, the small grants pot, and has a 'You Said - We Did' column to show how WBBL is helping to make change happen.